 A click of the right mouse button on the flags side of the window will bring up a menu that lets you toggle the selected flag (Ctrl+Alt+T) or switch to history view (Ctrl+Alt+H).

 Memory Dump Window

-For more information on using the Memory Dump window go to the section titled, Dump at Address <Ctrl+D>.
+For more information on using the Memory Dump window go to page 261.